What does the association of histone H1 with a nucleosome indicate?

 Prepare for the PYQ-NEET Exam with multiple choice quizzes designed to test your knowledge and improve your confidence.
 Each question includes hints and detailed explanations.
 Get ready to excel in your exam!

 The association of histone H1 with a nucleosome indicates that the DNA is condensed into a chromatin fiber.
-Histone H1 plays a critical role in the structural organization of chromatin.
-It is known as a linker histone because it binds to the linker DNA that connects individual nucleosomes, thereby promoting a higher-order structure of chromatin.
+Histone H1 acts as a linker histone, binding to the DNA that connects individual nucleosomes and contributing to the higher-order structure of chromatin.
+This interaction promotes the folding and organization of nucleosomal DNA into a more compact form, essential for fitting the genetic material into the nucleus and regulating gene expression.

 Subscribe